Hangjun/CPPLeetCode/LeetCode_Summary/Dynamic Programming Problems.md

 ```
 The ski problem has many variants.

+Here is a general template for problems with DFS/BFS + DP memorization:

 ## Space Complexity Optimization
 Suppose we are looking at a 2d DP problem.
 If the state $dp[i][j]$ only depends on a subset of $dp[i-1][j]$, $dp[i][j-1]$ and $dp[i-1][j-1]$, we can optimize the space complexity in two successive procedures.